 Accelerate Your Trusted Software Development Using OP-TEE

-This ARM TechCon 2017 session is being presented by Akshay Bhat, a senior embedded software engineer at Timesys.
+This ARM TechCon 2017 session is being presented by Akshay Bhat, security architect at Timesys.
 Attendees will learn about adding a new ARMv7-based SoC to OP-TEE, the pieces and parts of the OP-TEE ecosystem, and key factors to consider when developing a Trusted Application.

 ARM® TrustZone® is an instrumental technology for securing devices.
 The availability of OP-TEE, an open source operating system, enables developers to make use of TrustZone to deploy applications in a trusted environment.

 Getting started with a new OS usually involves a large learning curve, especially when the focus is on device security.
 In this session, you’ll get a head start on deploying trusted apps/OP-TEE on your product by leveraging the lessons learned from adding a new ARMv7-based SoC to OP-TEE.

 This presentation also navigates through design decisions and best practices that need to be considered when developing a Trusted Application.